jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Doppelganger.md

 RacialMods: +4 Bluff, +4 Disguise
 Languages: Common
 SQ: change shape (alter self ), perfect copy,  mimicry
+SpecialAbilities:
+  Mimicry (Ex): >
-SpecialAbilities: Mimicry (Ex) A doppelganger is proficient in all weapons, armor, and shields.
+    A doppelganger is proficient in all weapons, armor, and shields.
 In addition, a doppelganger can use any spell trigger or spell completion item as if the spells were on its spell list.
 Its caster level is equal to its racial Hit Dice.
+  Perfect Copy (Su): >
-Perfect Copy (Su) When a doppelganger uses change shape, it can assume the appearance of specific individuals.
+    When a doppelganger uses change shape, it can assume the appearance of specific individuals.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: